 SECTION 2.
 APPLICATIONS:

-1. Any party desiring any change in zoning district boundaries or regulations contained in this Zoning Ordinance, as to any lot, tract, or area of land, shall file with the City Clerk an application upon forms provided, and such application shall be accompanied by such data and information as may be prescribed by the Planning Commission.
-At the time of filing said application with the City Clerk, the applicant shall provide the City Clerk with the names and addresses of all owners of any land within the City’s boundary located within two hundred (200) feet of the outer limits of said area to which the applicant desires change of zoning.
+1. Any party desiring any change in zoning district boundaries or regulations contained in this Zoning Ordinance, as to any lot, tract, or area of land, shall file with the Zoning Administrator an application upon forms provided, and such application shall be accompanied by such data and information as may be prescribed by the Planning Commission.
+At the time of filing said application with the Zoning Administrator , the applicant shall provide the Zoning Administrator with the names and addresses of all owners of any land within the City’s boundary located within two hundred (200) feet of the outer limits of said area to which the applicant desires change of zoning.

-Where the proposed zoning amendment will include property located adjacent to or outside the City’s limits, the applicant shall provide the City Clerk with the names and addresses of all owners of any land located within one thousand (1,000) feet in the unincorporated area.
+Where the proposed zoning amendment will include property located adjacent to or outside the City’s limits, the applicant shall provide the Zoning Administrator with the names and addresses of all owners of any land located within one thousand (1,000) feet in the unincorporated area.

 2. An applicant for a change in zone to “PUD” Planned Unit Development, or “M – P” Manufactured Home Park District must satisfy the Planning Commission that he has the ability to carry out the proposed plan and shall prepare and submit a schedule for construction.
 The proposed construction shall begin within a period of eighteen (18) months following approval by the Governing Body, and forty (40) percent of the total planned construction shall be completed within a period of three (3) years following such approval.